-Risk: Any of the principal risks summarized below may adversely affect the Fund's net asset value, performance, and ability to meet its investment objective.
+Fund Name Description LifePath® Index 2055 Non-Lendable Fund M (continued) Risk: Any of the principal risks summarized below may adversely affect the Fund's net asset value, performance, and ability to meet its investment objective.
 An investment in the Fund is not a bank deposit, is not guaranteed by BlackRock, Inc. or any of its affiliates, and is not insured by the Federal Deposit Insurance Corporation or any other agency of the U.S. government.
 Underlying Fund Risk.
 The investment objective and strategies of an Underlying Fund in which the Fund invests may differ from the Fund, and there is no assurance that an Underlying Fund will achieve its objective.
 Active Strategy Risk.
-Active strategies could result in underperformance as compared to funds with similar investment objectives and strategies.
+Active strategies.
 Equity Investment Risk.
 The price of an equity security fluctuates based on changes in the issuer's financial condition and overall market and economic conditions.
 Equity securities are subject to changes in value that may be more volatile than other asset classes.
 Fixed Income Investment Risk.
 An increase in interest rates may cause the value of fixed income securities held by the Fund to decline.
-The Fund's income may decline when interest rates fall.
-Debt issuers may not honor their obligations.
-Securities that are rated below investment grade may be more volatile and less liquid than higher-rated securities of similar maturity.
-Foreign Investment Risk.
-The Fund may suffer losses due to political, legal, economic and geographic events affecting a non-U.S. issuer or market.
-The prices of non-U.S. securities may be more volatile than those of securities issued by U.S. corporations or other U.S. entities.
-Securities of non-U.S. issuers denominated in non-U.S. currencies will expose the Fund to fluctuations in foreign currency exchange prices.
+The Fund's income may decline when interest rates may cause the value of fixed income securities on their obligations.
+Securities of similar maturity.
+Foreign Investment Rist and non-U.S. issuer or market.
+The prices of non-U.S. securities of non-U.S. issuers denominated in non-U.S. currencies will expose the Fund to fluctuations in foreign currency exchange prices.
 Target Date Risk.
-Risks associated with "target date" funds include the risk of losses close to or after the target retirement date.
+Risk associated with "target date" funds include the risk of losses close to or after the target retirement date.
 There is also no guarantee that the Fund will provide adequate income for an investor's retirement.
 Asset Allocation Model Risk.
 The asset allocation model may not effectively maximize returns or minimize risk, or be appropriate for every investor seeking a particular risk profile.
 Commodities-Related Investment Risk.
-The value of commodity-linked derivative investments may be significantly affected by changes in overall market movements, commodity index volatility, changes in interest rates, or factors affecting a particular industry or commodity, such as drought, floods, weather, embargoes, tariffs and international economic, political and regulatory developments.
-Securities Lending Risk.
-The Fund may engage in securities lending.
-Securities lending involves the risk that the Fund may lose money because the borrower of the Fund's securities fails to return the securities in a timely manner or at all or in the event of a decline in the value of the collateral provided for loaned securities or a decline in the value of any investments made with cash collateral.
-Derivatives Risk.
-Investments in derivatives (such as futures contracts, forward contracts, swaps and options) may reduce the Fund's returns and/or increase volatility.
-Fluctuations in the values of derivatives may not correlate perfectly with the overall securities markets.
-Derivatives are also subject to the risk that the other party in the transaction will not fulfill its contractual obligation.
-The possible lack of a liquid secondary market for derivatives could expose the Fund to losses.
-Real Estate-Related Securities Risk.
-Real estate values can be negatively affected by many factors including both the general and local economies, the amount of new construction in a particular area, the laws and regulations affecting real estate, the costs of owning, maintaining and improving real estate, availability of mortgages, and changes in interest rates.

-Who may want to invest: Someone who is seeking an investment option that gradually becomes more conservative over time and who is willing to accept the volatility of the markets.
+The value of commodity-linked derivative investments may be significantly affected by changes in overall market movements, commodity index volatility, changes in interest rates of fact arg a Short-term Redemption Fee Note: None Who may want to invest: Someone who is seeking an investment option that gradually becomes more conservative over time and who is willing to accept the volatility of the markets.
 Someone who is seeking a diversified mix of stocks, bonds, and short-term investments in one investment option or who does not feel comfortable making asset allocation choices over time.
 Footnotes: The investment option is a collective investment trust.
 The trustee is BlackRock Institutional Trust Company, N.A.
 It is managed by BlackRock.
 This description is only intended to provide a brief overview of the fund.
 This investment option is not a mutual fund.
 The inception date of this Pool was 03/01/2012.
 The earliest share class of this Pool had an inception date of 01/23/2009.
-Performance between the inception date of the earliest share class and the inception date of this Pool was calculated by subtracting this Pool's management fee and the Pool's net administrative expenses for that period from the Pool's gross performance.
+Performance between the inception date of the earliest share class and the inception date of this Pool was calculated by subtracting this Pool's management for and the Pool's net administrative expanses was calculated by subtracting this Pool's management fee and the Pool's net administrative expenses for that period from the Pool's gross performance.